colonelxc/cxxtest/README.md

 There is a macro called TEST, which you give a string of text to identify the test case.
 It should be unique.

 The TEST macro creates a function name for you, so you just need to fill out the rest of the function definition.
-Similar to testing in Go, tests are provided with an object that can be used to denote a test has failed.
+Similar to testing in Go, tests are provided with an object that can be used to mark a test failed with a context message.
 There are 3 functions to denote a failure, ```fail()```, ```fail("your message")```, ```failf("your message %s", "values")```

-Unlike Go tests, this doesn't currently keep track of multiple failure reasons, so it makes sense to return after a failure.
+Like Go tests, you can log multiple failures within a single test function, if that makes sense.
+If not, just return after marking the failure.

 Do not create a main function in your test, one will automagically be provided.